Pakettikauppa/woo-pakettikauppa/readme.txt

 = 2.0.16 =
 * New feature: Allow creation of COD shipments from custom shipment creation
-* New feature: Allow using all shipping methods and automaticly display it's pickup points if available
+* New feature: Allow using all shipping methods and automatically display it's pickup points if available
 * Enhancements: refactored COD functionality
 * Enhancements: enhancements to automatic testing
 * Bug fixes: misc fixes to translations, checking variables, etc